shaunmulligan/salesforceTemp/README.md

 2. Now in your newly created app on the resin.io dashboard, click on the small yellow gear at the bottom.
 Here we can create enviroment variables to use in our code running on the raspberry pi.
 For this app we will need to create one for `SF_USERNAME`, `SF_PASSWORD` and `SF_SEC_TOKEN`.
 Optionally you can include sample interval and threshold.

+Hopefully by now your raspberry pi has shown up on the dash board.
+You should now be able to click on the "identify device" button and see the little green LED flash.
+We are now ready to start pushing code...but lets first setup some electronics.

 ![Circuit diagram](/docs/images/env_vars.png)

 ###Connect up the hardware